prudhvi193/Analyzing-K-Means-Clustering-Algorithms-using-PySpark-/README.md

 a)Initializing K-Centroids for Spark using the data given in both K-Means and K-Means++ Algorithms.

-b)Computing both the Eucledian and Manhattan Distances for the intial obtained k-centroids in both the algorithms.
+b)Computing both the Eucledian and Manhattan Distances for the initial obtained k-centroids in both the algorithms.

 c)Measuring the clustering algorithm performance using Cost functions for Eucledian and Manhattan Distances.